Marquez on pole, but Bagnaia is the favorite – breaking latest news-breakinglatest.news-Breaking Latest News

 2.00 pm – Moto2, Arbolino on the podium.
 Vince Acosta

 The Moto2 race won by the Spaniard Acosta after a prolonged duel with Canet was also spectacular.
-Di Acosta is spoken of as a possible new phenomenon, closing the podium is the Italian Tony Arbolino.
+Di Acosta is spoken of as a possible new phenomenon, to close the podium is the Italian Tony Arbolino.

 1.42 pm – Accident in Moto3